-One common mistake that those struggling with unwanted sexual behaviours make is hiding their behaviours from everyone, hoping that these behaviours will go away on their own with time.
+One common mistake that those struggling with unwanted sexual behaviors make is hiding their behaviors from everyone, hoping that these behaviors will go away on their own with time.

 How, you may ask?